PSLmodels/OG-Core/docs/book/content/theory/government.md

   Government spending on goods and services is comprised on spending on public infrastructure, $I_{g,t}$ and non-capital expenditures, $G_{g,t}$ such that $G_{t} = I_{g,t} + G_{g,t}$.
 We assume that infrastructure spending is a fraction fo total government spending, $I_{g,t} = \alpha_{i,t} * G_{g,t}$.
 The stock of public capital (i.e., infrastructure) evolves according to the law of motion, $K_{g,t+1} = (1 - \delta^{g}) K_{g,t} + I_{g,t}$.
 The stock of public capital complements labor and private capital in the production function of the representative firm, in Equation {eq}`EqFirmsCESprodfun`.

 (SecRateWedge)=
-## Interest Rate on Government Debt
+## Interest Rate on Government Debt and Household Savings

   Despite the model having no aggregate risk, it may be helpful to build in an interest rate differential between the rate of return on private capital and the interest rate on government debt.
 Doing so helps to add realism by including a risk premium. `OG-USA` allows users to set an exogenous wedge between these two rates.
 The interest rate on government debt,

   ```{math}
     :label: EqUnbalGBC_rate_wedge